Loggerhead sea turtle released after rehabbing in Florida

 Juno Beach is north of West Palm Beach on Florida’s Atlantic Coast.

 Last year, the center monitored some 18,000 turtle nests along a 10-mile (16-kilometer) stretch of beach.
-Most of the nests were comprised of leatherback turtles, which are the most endangered, along with loggerhead and green sea turtles.
-Nesting season runs from March 1 to the end of
+Most of the nests were comprised of loggerhead turtles, along with leatherbacks and green sea turtles, which are all endangered species.
+Nesting season runs from March 1 to the end of October.